MyChart Video Visit Instructions

 Follow the steps in the Online MyChart Video Visit instructions to connect to your video visit.
 You can access them in your appointment reminders.

-- You also can access using the MyChart mobile app.
-Go to Education Documents icon.
-Search for MyChart Video Visit Instructions.
-The PDF will be available.
+- You also can access instructions using the MyChart mobile app.
+Go to Education Documents or Education Videos icon.
+Search for MyChart Video Visit Instructions to locate the PDF or video.

-- In MyChart.mdanderson.org, go to Resources tab in the top navigation panel and select Education Documents.
-Search for MyChart Video Visit Instructions.
-The PDF will be available.
+- In MyChart.mdanderson.org, go to Resources tab in the top navigation panel and select Education Documents or Education Videos.
+Search for MyChart Video Visit Instructions to locate the PDF or video.